Note: This article originally appeared in the Spring 2020 issue of “A View from the Mountain,” the Lillian E. Smith Center’s newsletter.

 For “Miss Lil,” the “behavior changes” involved much more than whether or not the campers obeyed their parents, got good grades, or adhered to the social standards of the time.
 The changes involved questioning the myths that supported the social standards, the myths that told them they were superior to others.
 She wrote to William Haygood, the director of the Division of Fellowships, Julius Rosenwald Fund, in 1941, about the impact that she hoped the camp would have on both those who attended it and future generations.
 She told Haygood, “I sometimes think perhaps our work with girls who will some day be the women leaders of the South may be of some definite value.
 We have this year, as usual, worked on many genuinely interesting projects with them in racial relationships, and there is always up here much discussion of the South and its problems.”

 The girls at the camp would partake in the typical camp activities such as horseback riding, tennis, swimming, and other outdoor activities.
 They would also talk about various topics ranging from poetry, music, and literature to psychology, sex, and race.
 Smith encouraged the campers to discuss everything, and they did.
-In this process, she learned, as she wrote to an English teacher in 1959, “more from that campers” than from psychologists and child specialists “because I tried not to put barriers between me and them and we talked about everything: our bodies, sex, death, life, God, our parents, hate, love, fear, anxiety, guilt, and beauty.”
+In this process, she learned, as she wrote to an English teacher in 1959, “more from the campers” than from psychologists and child specialists “because I tried not to put barriers between me and them and we talked about everything: our bodies, sex, death, life, God, our parents, hate, love, fear, anxiety, guilt, and beauty.”

 These discussions worked, as Smith noted again and again, to help campers build bridges to others.
-Writing to counselors before the start of camp in 1946, she stressed to them the importance of helping campers grown physically, psychosexually, socially, intellectually, and creatively.
+Writing to counselors before the start of camp in 1946, she stressed to them the importance of helping campers grow physically, psychosexually, socially, intellectually, and creatively.
 She pointed out that discussions of religion, race, and segregation cause friction between individuals, but they are important and work towards social growth, “a growth outward to other people” that leads to accepting others and “identifying ourselves with their needs.”

 In “Children Talking,” a piece she wrote for the October 1945 issue of Progressive Education, Smith shows the process and results of the pedagogy she deployed at Laurel Falls Camp.
 The essay is a conversation between “Miss Lil” and the campers.
 They talk about sex, religion, race, and the world.
-They talk about the bombs that murder countless individuals in Hiroshima and Nagasaki.
+They talk about the bombs that murdered countless individuals in Hiroshima and Nagasaki.
 One camper asked, “If we had been in Hiroshima at a summer camp with other children that bomb would’ve fallen on us?”
 Smith simply replied, “Yes.”
 Another camper pointed out that the children, just like those at the camp, had nothing to do with the war and that the actions didn’t “seem quite fair.”
-“Miss Lil” sat with the children talking about how build bridges across the world to people in Hiroshima, and she eventually told them, “Sometimes geography — and distance — make it easier not to care.”
+“Miss Lil” sat with the children talking about how to build bridges across the world to people in Hiroshima, and she eventually told them, “Sometimes geography — and distance — make it easier not to care.”

 The distance between individuals could be across oceans or only a few miles away.
 After the murders of George and Mae Dorsey and Roger and Dorothy Malcom in Monroe, GA, in 1946, “Miss Lil” and the campers discussed the lynching.
 Smith wrote to the campers’ parents about those conversations and how the campers asked if the couples had children and “how those children are feeling, and who are looking after them.”
 They asked if the children would “grow up to be good citizens” and how they felt about America.
 These were tough questions to answer, and Smith worked to answer them both at the camp and in her writing.